 Food poisoning is responsible for ruining the holidays of millions of British people every year.

-In the past victims of food related holiday illness have been willing accept food poisoning as an inevitable risk of travelling abroad.
+In the past, holidaymakers have been willing accept holiday food poisoning as an inevitable risk of travelling abroad.
 However, the culture is changing and people are increasingly turning to lawyers for legal redress when their holiday is spoilt by sickness.

 Experts also recommend that you take a probiotic in the weeks before you depart.
 These line the stomach with ‘friendly’ bacteria thereby aiding digestion and further bolstering your immune system.